Massive Subscribers Simulation

 IuCs interface - Handover Procedure

-The application handles Handover (Relocation) Procedures for a UE in CONNECTED state carrying both the control signalling and the user data.
+The application handles Handover (Relocation) Procedures for a UE in CONNECTED state carrying both the control signaling and the user data.
 Both Source RNC and Target RNC are simulated within single testbed demonstrating Relocation procedure to move the connection between the Radio Access Network (RAN) and the Core Network (CN) for the source RNC to the RAN for the target RNC.

 The following screenshot depicts end-to-end procedure simulation, you may observe the Relocate Required request messages sent from RNC1 to MSC and from MSC to RNC2.